rankynbass/XLCSetup/README.md

   -h, --help       show this help message and exit --info           Show information on the install target without doing anything.
   --force          Force the install even if the current version is up-to-date.
+  --tag TAG        Install the latest version as if it were TAG.
+Useful if the repo version file is out of date.
   -d, --download   Always download the source, even if it's already cached.
   --clear          Clear the cached files and exit.